leangjia/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    The inverse setting is *Magnify*, in which vertices are pushed away from the center of the brush.

 Grab :kbd:`G`
-   Used to drag a group of vertices around.
-Unlike the other brushes, *Grab* does not modify different points as the brush is dragged across the model.
+   Used to drag a group of vertices around. *Grab* selects a group of vertices on mouse-down, and pulls them to follow the mouse.
+And unlike other brushes, *Grab* does not move different vertices as the brush is dragged across the model.
-   Instead, *Grab* selects a group of vertices on mouse-down, and pulls them to follow the mouse.
    The effect is like moving a group of vertices in Edit Mode with Proportional Editing enabled, except that *Grab* can make use of other Sculpt Mode options (like textures and symmetry).